-If you answered "no" to any of these questions, talk them over with your counselor.
+If you answered "no" to any of these questions, talk your business idea over with your VR counselor.

 - Do you want to change your business idea to make it more feasible? - Are there accommodations that could help? - Would getting a job working for an established business be a better plan?